10maurycy10/10maurycy10.github.io/content/projects/computer/1/index.md

 One problem with CMOS is that constructing a CMOS gate on a PCB effectively requires multiple layers, or a huge amount of jumpers.

 NMOS logic has lower part count then CMOS, with a NAND gate requiring 2 transistors and one resistor, however, NMOS gates consumes power when idle.
-However this logic is quite slow with discrete transistors, with a speed/power consuption tradeoff, for example the well known Monster6502 was limited to a clock speed of 50kHz.
+However this logic is quite slow with discrete transistors, with a speed/power consumption trade off, for example the well known Monster6502 was limited to a clock speed of 50kHz.
-To run the Monster6502 at 1MHz, you would have to reduce the pull up resistors to a 20th of their value, resulting in a power consumtion of over 100W!
+To run the Monster6502 at 1MHz, you would have to reduce the pull up resistors to a 20th of their value, resulting in a power consumption of over 100W!

 DTL is different from CMOS and NMOS is that it uses BJT transistors.
 The logic itself is implemented using diodes, and transistors are used to amplify and invert signals between gates.